-We compared, and determined the reasons for any differences in, the review and approval times of tyrosine kinase inhibitors (TKI) by the FDA and the EMA/CHMP.
+We compared and determined the reasons for any differences in the review and approval times of tyrosine kinase inhibitors (TKIs) by the US Food and Drug Administration (FDA) and the European EMA/CHMP.
 Applications for these novel cancer drugs were submitted to them within a mean of 31.2 days of each other, providing a fair basis for comparison.
 The FDA had granted priority review to 12 TKIs but the EMA/CHMP did not grant the equivalent accelerated assessment to any.
-The FDA granted accelerated approvals to 6 (38%) and CHMP granted (the equivalent) conditional approvals to 4 (29%) of these agents.
-On average, the review and approval times were 205.3 days in the US compared to 409.6 days in the EU.
-The active 225.4 days in the EU and 205.3 days in the
+The FDA granted accelerated approvals to six (38%) and CHMP granted (the equivalent) conditional approvals to four (29%) of these agents.
+On average, the review and approval times were 205.3 days in the US compared with 409.6 days in the European Union (EU).
+The active review times, however, were comparable (225.4 days in the EU and 205.3 days in the US).
+Since oncology drug

-EC grants conditional marketing authorisation to Pfizer's Sutent in two indications
+EC grants conditional marketing authorisatio to Pfizer's Sutent in two indications